kychanbp/credit_risk_mgmt_fintech/docs/source/data_analysis.md

 - What is the scope of the problem?
 - Who are the key stakeholders?

+Here are several powerful techniques to deepen your understanding of the problem:

+- Reframe the problem from multiple angles.
+By restating the problem in different ways, you'll gain fresh perspectives and uncover novel insights that can lead to more effective hypotheses.

+- Simplify to the core elements.
+Strip away all non-essential aspects until you reach the fundamental problem.
+While this simplified version may seem far removed from your original challenge, solving it often provides key insights.
+You can then incrementally add complexity back until you arrive at a complete solution.
+This approach helps avoid getting lost in unnecessary details early on.

+- Consider the inverse.
+Sometimes examining the opposite of your problem reveals valuable insights.
+The inverted perspective may highlight patterns and solutions that weren't obvious in the original framing.

 **The second step is to generate hypotheses that can help address the problem.** While commonly advised, the process of hypothesis generation is rarely discussed in detail.
 This skill is one of the most underrated yet valuable in the analytical process, as it directly impacts the effectiveness and efficiency of subsequent analysis.
 Consider an idealized scenario: if we had a superintelligent agent that could simulate any possibility instantaneously, there would be no need to constrain our hypothesis space.
 However, as human analysts with limited time and resources, we must be strategic in generating promising hypotheses that are both testable and likely to yield meaningful insights.
 While experience is valuable in hypothesis generation, time spent alone does not necessarily translate to better analytical skills.
 Rather, it's the quality of our analytical thinking and ability to learn from past analyses that helps us generate more effective hypotheses.

 Several approaches can help generate promising hypotheses: